Updated April 2026

 Ensure Safety

-Secure the scene.
-Call 111 for emergencies.
-Move the vehicle only if safe to do so.
+Secure the scene and call 000 for emergencies.
+Move the vehicle only if it is safe to do so.

 2